 Back to top

-Citizen Stewardship Grant
+Community Stewardship Grant

 Open spaces, engaged citizens, and healthy environments in our communities increase the quality of life for all.
-Recognizing this, Maryland Environmental Trust, Forever Maryland and the Maryland Department of Transportation annually award Keep Maryland Beautiful Citizen Stewardship Grants to schools, nonprofits, and other community organizations that are working to eliminate local environmental problems, encourage stewardship of the environment, and educate community members.
-The Citizen Stewardship Grants honor the legacy of
+Recognizing this, Maryland Environmental Trust, Forever Maryland and the Maryland Department of Transportation annually award Keep Maryland Beautiful Community Stewardship Grants to schools, nonprofits, and other community organizations that are working to eliminate local environmental problems, encourage stewardship of the environment, and educate community members.
+The Community Stewardship Grants honor the legacy of

 Bill James, who drafted the legislation that founded Maryland Environmental Trust, and